Archaeology-ABM/NASSA-hub/guidelines-for-authors.md

 >Grimm, V., Polhill, G., & Touza, J. (2013).
 Documenting Social Simulation Models: The ODD Protocol as a Standard.
 In B. Edmonds & R. Meyer (Eds.), Simulating Social Complexity: A Handbook (pp. 117–133).
 Springer. https://doi.org/10.1007/978-3-540-93813-2_7

-To boost the visibility of documentation files, we recommend that authors create a markdown file at both general and implementation levels to present a list of the documentation files (e.g., tableOfContents.md), with brief descriptions and links (relative paths) to the respective files.
+To boost the visibility of documentation files, we recommend authors create a markdown file at both general and implementation levels to present a list of the documentation files (e.g., tableOfContents.md), with brief descriptions and links (relative paths) to the respective files.
 Such a file can then be linked from README.md.

 See examples of how to do it in the templates offered in the library.